Thinking of joining van life and living in a campervan? We spent 2 years traveling in our van across two continents and learned so much along the way.

 9. Get a stovetop.
 Having a permanent stovetop like this one is one of my favorite parts of our van.
-We have traveled in vans with removable stove tops before and they work great, but it does add an extra 10 minutes of set up and break down with every meal.
+We have traveled in vans with removable stove tops before and they work great, but it does add an extra 10 minutes of setup and break down with every meal.
 And since we’re all about making things as easy as possible every day for us, we chose to go with a permanent stove top with our conversion.

 10. Hook up a sink.
-Having a sink with running water is the perfect addition to have a complete campervan kitchen.
+Having a sink with running water is the perfect addition to a complete campervan kitchen.
 In our kitchen, we hooked up this 7-gallon water storage jug and this faucet to a basic sink that we got at Ikea.
 It’s enough water to wash dishes and produce for a few days to a week without refilling the sink water.

 11. Get deep-cycle batteries.
-If you plan to travel long distances, having one or two deep cycle batteries is a must because all of the amenities mentioned above draw a ton of power.
-Trojan is a well known and respected brand that sells deep cycle batteries that you can’t go wrong with.
+If you plan to travel long distances, having one or two deep-cycle batteries is a must because all of the amenities mentioned above draw a ton of power.
+Trojan is a well-known and respected brand that sells deep-cycle batteries that you can’t go wrong with.

 Prepping For Life On The Road